 Kayaks (either 1 or 2 person variants) are available for rent at Railay West Beach near the longtail boat driver desk.
 Prices range between 500 Thai Baht and 1000 Thai Baht per day, depending on your haggling skills.

-Alternatively, if you're up for a much longer paddle, you can also kayak from Ao Nang beach and paddle to Railay yourself
+Alternatively, if you're staying in Ao Nang and are feeling like a much longer paddle, you can kayak from Ao Nang beach and paddle to Railay yourself.

 15. Hidden Beach

 Looking for a hidden gem at Railay?
 What about a secluded beach, shaded by jungle trees, and offering your own slice of soft, white sands paradise?